kwatch/keight/README.md

                                    urlpath_cache_size: 100)  # !!!
 ```

-In general, there are two type of URL path pattern: fixed and variable.
+In general, there are two types of URL path pattern: fixed and variable.

 * Fixed URL path pattern doesn't contain any URL path parameter.<br>
   Example: `/`, `/api/books`, `/api/books/new`.
 * Variable URL path pattern contains one or more URL path parameters.<br>
   Example: `/api/books/{id}`, `/api/books/new.{format:html|json}`.

-Keight.rb caches fixed patterns and doesn't variable ones, therefore
+Keight.rb caches fixed patterns and doesn't cache variable ones, therefore
-routing for fixed URL path is faster than variable one.
+routing for a fixed URL path is faster than a variable one.

-If `urlpath_cache_size: n` is specified, Keight.rb caches latest `n` entries
+If `urlpath_cache_size: n` is specified, Keight.rb caches the latest `n` entries
 of request path matched to variable URL path pattern.
 This will make routing for variable one much faster.